Jajasek/Pampuch/README.md

 that supports pygame (see https://www.pygame.org/wiki/about).

 ## Instalation
-* Install python 3.7.1 or newer
+* Install python 3.7.1 or newer (see https://www.python.org/downloads/)
 * Install all the requirements listed in requirements.txt.
 These are:
     - pygame - the low-level GUI library that is used to handle graphics.
       To install it, on most systems run `python3 -m pip install -U pygame --user`.